Table of Contents

 He can suggest you manage any mental health problems you may get.
 You can also talk to your close friends and family.
 They will help to give you the emotional backing you need.
 Some groups help you to come out of these feelings.

-How can Gynecomastia treat?
+How can Gynecomastia be treated?

-In most cases, the condition commonly gets better on its own without treatment.
+In most cases, the condition commonly gets better without treatment.
 For this, it requires the time of 6 months to 2 or 3 years.
 When you have Gynecomastia, you should go to a specialist known as an endocrinologist, who treats hormonal problems and how they affect your body.
 Your treatment may depend on your age, health, how long your condition may last, and how well you respond to certain drugs.

 Your doctor will recommend that if a medicine is causing your breast enlargement, you should stop taking medicine.
 Further, if any disease is causing the condition, you should treat that disease.
 You can also use Hormone therapy for the treatment of Gynecomastia.
-Besides this, in rare cases, surgery can be used to remove the extra tissue.
+Besides this, surgery can be used in rare cases to remove the extra tissue.

 References